alan/rubyfuza-presentation/middleware/01_what_is.md

 # What is Middleware?
 * Changes the request or/and response
-* Faster than doing at app level
 * Separate logic into different apps
 * Write smaller modular applications
+* Can use Ruby for infrastructure